 Treason remained punishable by death throughout the period, although the last sentence of hanging, drawing and quartering was meted out to the Cato Street conspirators in 1820 (they were hanged and decapitated).
 During the nineteenth century, prisoners convicted of treason often either had their death sentence commuted to transportation, or were given a lesser sentence in the first place, such as transportation or penal servitude.

-The Digital Panopticon website also allows us to drill down into individuals’ involvement in political crime.
+The Digital Panopticon website also allows us to drill down into an individual's involvement in political crime.
 The trial records in the Old Bailey Proceedings can help us to understand political prisoners’ attitudes to their offences, especially if they treated the courtroom as a platform for communicating their principles.
-Post-trial records provide insights into their experiences of the justice system, for example if they petitioned or were pardoned.
-The Chartist George Shell wrote a scathing letter to the Home Secretary protesting his prison conditions: “Several communications have from time to time been addressed to you by the Political Prisoners confined in this Gaol complaining of the Shamefull [sic] and Unjust conduct & treatment to which they are, & have been subject by the Persons in Authority here”.
+Post-trial records can also provide insight into their experience of the justice system, for example if they petitioned or were pardoned.
+The Chartist George Shell, for example, wrote a revealing and scathing letter to the Home Secretary protesting his prison conditions: “Several communications have from time to time been addressed to you by the Political Prisoners confined in this Gaol complaining of the Shamefull [sic] and Unjust conduct & treatment to which they are, & have been subject by the Persons in Authority here”.

 This page was written by Fiona Milne, a Ph.D. student in the Department of English and Related Literature at the University of York, currently undertaking a thesis on "Censorship, Character, and the Political Courtroom in Radical British Writing, 1792-1825".